cashhollister2u/Tidbyt-Open-Sourced/README.md

     - Depth ratio = 2.50mm / Size = 2.00mm (connector settings)
   - I had issues printing the platform and the main body at the same time.
 I recommend deleting the platform, printing the main body, and then reverting the change after the print to regain access to the platform with the snap holes.
   - The Main Body, Platform cut piece, and Button Cap were prited using "0.28mm Extra Draft @BBL X1C"
   - The Screen Cover was printed using "*0.08mm Extra Fine @BBL X1C" will all "Initial Layer Speeds" set to 50mm/s amd all "Other Layers Speeds" set to 50mm/s.
 Additionally the "Initial layer height" and "Layer height" were set to 0.1mm.
+- It is recommended to wait for parts to cool down to room temp before attempting to assemble.
+  - ie. The LED Matrix panel is press fit to the main body.
+  - The board is a tight fit so take your time with its assembly.

 # iOS App
 - Currently in Beta ***